deeptools/deepTools/manual/GalaxyFAQs.md

 #### How can I use a published workflow?<a name="workflow"></a>
-You __must register__ if you want to use the workflows within [deepTools Galaxy][].
+You __must register__ if you want to use the workflows within [deepTools Galaxy][]. ("User" &rarr; "Register" - all you have to supply is an email address)

-You can find workflows that are public or specifically shared with you by another user via "Shared Data" --> "Published Workflows".
+You can find workflows that are public or specifically shared with you by another user via "Shared Data" &rarr; "Published Workflows".
 Click on the triangle next to the workflow you're interested in and select "import".

 ![GalHow_wf01](https://raw.github.com/fidelram/deepTools/master/examples/GalHow_wf01.png "Finding published workflows")